AJResearchGroup/plinkr/doc/faq.md

 ### On which operating systems can I run `plinkr`?

-On Linux, Mac and Windows.
+On Linux and Windows.

-`plinkr` is tested to work on Linux by GitHub Actions, and tested to work on Windows by AppVeyor..
+`plinkr` is tested to work on Linux by GitHub Actions, and tested to work on Windows by AppVeyor.

-Real users have confirmed `plinkr` works under Linux and Mac.
-Another real user needs to confirm/reject that `plinkr` really works under Windows

-(note: I predict it does not :sunglasses:)

 ### Why is this package not on CRAN?